Start here

 Your technical skills might get you in the room, but the combination of all three pillars is what makes people want to keep you there.
 Even better, it’ll invite you to more important rooms.

 Even if you focus on just one pillar, you’ll level up.
-You’ll feel the difference and others will notice it too.
+You work gets cleaner and your impact becomes more visible.

 Master two?
 Now you’re in high-demand with the freedom to choose where and how you work.